asontha/llm_support_workshop/README.md

 const index = new LocalIndex('./index');
 ```

-Now, let's initialize our index at the top of our endpoint handler:
+Now, let's do a lazy initialization of our index at the top of `answerHandler`:
 ```js
 // Init search index
 if (!await index.isIndexCreated()) {